nooku/guides.nooku.org/01. Introduction/00-Introduction.md

 #Introduction

+##What is Nooku?

+In short, the big difference between Nooku and any other PHP framework to day, be it Lavarel, Symfony, Zend, etc, it that Nooku is more of a web development kit then just a framework.

+Nooku includes not only PHP code it also includes a UI which is bootstrap based to allow you to very quickly build and prototype web applications.
+The big drawback from other frameworks is that they are 'just frameworks'.
+You get a lot of PHP code and from there you still need to do most of the work yourself.

+Nooku is component based, a component is a re-usable building block that offers a PHP API, a REST API and a user interface.
+Components can be connected together using an HMVC approach to create a complete web application.

+Nooku is built to allow using other PHP libraries, like Zend or Symfony when needed.
+You can look at Nooku as the higher level glue to hold everything together.
+Out of the box Nooku will do 80% of the work for you, if you need specialised libraries you can of course always do so.

+##Why Nooku?

-Believe it or not, there is a lot of bad code out there on the big scary interweb.
+Believe it or not, there is a lot of bad code out there on the internet.
 We’ve all seen it, we’ve all blasphemed at our computer screens as we’ve encountered countless instances of vulnerabilities; 10+ nested if statements, 10’000 line classes, stupid variable names, stupid class names, etc etc.

 So how does Nooku fit into this?
 Merely by the simple fact that Nooku is based upon some fairly fundamental concepts that will end up making your life a whole lot easier.